ARTICLE ONE: NAME

 Part 2.
 Where ASCE guidelines, regulations or policies differ from those of the University, the University’s policies, regulations, and guidelines take precedence.

 Section 1.
-The regular meetings of the Chapter shall be held once every two weeks.
+Regular meetings of the Chapter shall be held at least once every month.

 Section 2.
 Officers’ meetings shall be held once weekly.